 Activities

-We produced new DIALOG software optimised for CMHTs in the NHS, informed by analysis of videos of DIALOG sessions from the original trial and focus groups with patients.We extended the DIALOG intervention to ‘DIALOG+’ by developing a manual and training for clinicians in consultation with experts, to guide them in responding to patients’ ratings.
-We conducted an exploratory cluster randomised controlled trial (RCT) in East London NHS Foundation Trust (ELFT), comparing DIALOG+ with an active control.
+We produced new software on Apple iOS iPad for CMHTs in the NHS, informed by analysis of videos of DIALOG sessions from the original trial and six focus groups with 18 patients with psychosis.
+We developed the new ‘DIALOG+’ intervention in consultation with experts, incorporating principles of Solution Focused Therapy (SFT) when responding to patients’ ratings, and specifying the procedure in a manual and training programme for clinicians.
+We conducted an exploratory cluster randomised controlled trial with 49 clinicians and 179 patients with psychosis in East London NHS Foundation Trust (ELFT), comparing DIALOG+ with an active control.
+Clinicians working as care coordinators in CMHTs (along with their patients) were cluster-randomised 1:1 to either DIALOG+ or treatment as usual plus an active control, to prevent contamination.
+The intervention or control was to be administered monthly for six months, with data collected at baseline, at 3 months, at 6 months and at 12 months following randomisation.
+The primary outcome was subjective quality of life measured on the MANSA; secondary outcomes were also measured.

-We also established the cost-effectiveness of DIALOG+, conducted qualitative analyses of video-recorded DIALOG+ sessions and of focus groups with patients and clinicians respectively, disseminated the findings, and produced a protocol for a definitive trial.
+We also established the cost-effectiveness of DIALOG using data from the Client Service Receipt Inventory (CSRI), which records patients’ retrospective reports of using health and social care services, including hospital services, outpatient services, and medication, in the three months prior to each time point.
+Data were supplemented by the clinical notes in patients’ medical records to improve accuracy.
+We conducted an exploratory thematic analysis of 16 video-recorded DIALOG+ sessions and measured adherence in these videos using a specially-developed adherence scale.
+We conducted focus groups with patients (n=19) and clinicians (n=19) about their experiences of the intervention, and conducted thematic analyses.
+We disseminated the findings and made the app, manual and training freely available, as well as producing a protocol for a definitive trial.

 Results

-Patients receiving the new intervention showed substantially more favourable QOL in the DIALOG+ group after three months (effect size: Cohen’s D=0.34), after six months (Cohen’s D=0.29), and also after 12 months, six months after the intervention had ceased (Cohen’s D = 0.34).
-Video data of DIALOG+ sessions showed inconsistent implementation.
+Patients receiving the new intervention showed substantially more favourable quality of life in the DIALOG+ group after three months (effect size: Cohen’s D=0.34), after six months (Cohen’s D=0.29), and also after 12 months, six months after the intervention had ceased (Cohen’s D = 0.34).
+Video data of DIALOG+ sessions showed inconsistent implementation, with adherence to the intervention being a little over half the possible score.
 Patients and clinicians from the DIALOG+ arm of the trial reported many positive experiences with the intervention, including better self-expression and improved efficiency of meetings.
 Difficulties reported with the intervention were addressed by further refining the DIALOG+ manual and training.
-Cost-effectiveness analyses found a 72% likelihood that the intervention both improved outcomes and saved costs.
+Cost-effectiveness analyses found a 72% likelihood that the intervention both improved outcomes and saved costs

 Limitations